 Michael W. Godfrey PhD

-Associate Professor, School of Computer Science, University of Waterloo
+Professor, School of Computer Science, University of Waterloo

 Waterloo, Ontario, N2L 3G1, CANADA